ePages-de/restdocs-api-spec/README.md

 4. Release the repository

-Select the generated staging repository and publish it.
+Select the generated staging repository and release it.
 Soon after, the release should be available in the ["Public Repositories" of ePages](https://oss.sonatype.org/service/local/repo_groups/public/content/com/epages/).

 5. Update documentation